factcast/factcast/factcast-site/documentation-docsy/content/en/Setup/metrics.md

 ### Executor Metrics

 Micrometer provides an integration to monitor the default thread pool executor created by Spring Boot.
-Under the same name space `executor.*`, we publish metrics for our own thread pool executors used inside FactCast.
+Under the same namespace `executor.*`, we publish metrics for our own thread pool executors used inside FactCast.

 You can distinguish them by the `name` tag.
 Currently, these are:

-- subscription-factory - used for incoming new subscriptions
+- `subscription-factory` - used for incoming new subscriptions
-- fetching-catchup - used for buffered transformation while using the fetching catchup strategy
+- `fetching-catchup` - used for buffered transformation while using the fetching catchup strategy
-- paged-catchup - used for buffered transformation while using the paged catchup strategy
+- `paged-catchup` - used for buffered transformation while using the paged catchup strategy
-- transformation-cache - used for inserting/updating entries in the transformation cache (only if you use persisted cache)
+- `transformation-cache` - used for inserting/updating entries in the transformation cache (only if you use persisted cache)

 See https://micrometer.io/docs/ref/jvm for more information.